 Our executive compensation program is grounded in the principle that compensation should be highly dependent on long-term shareholder returns.
 This key tenet of our compensation philosophy has driven the unique design of our program for many years and has enabled our leadership team to remain solidly focused on long-term performance.
 Watsco's entry into the HVAC/R distribution industry began in 1989.
-Since that time, we have generated cumulative total shareholder return of 26,442% (or a 19% compounded annual growth rate).
+Since that time, we have generated cumulative total shareholder return of 21,739% (18% compounded annual growth rate).

 Our approach to long-term incentives is unique.
-Unlike most companies that grant their officers and employees restricted shares that vest over a period of a few years, our restricted share awards cliff-vest toward the end of an employee's career (usually age 62 or older).
+Unlike most companies, which grant their officers and employees restricted shares that vest over a period of a few years, our restricted share awards cliff-vest toward the end of an employee's career (age 62 or older).
 For employees extending their careers beyond age 62, vesting may occur even later.
-This means our key leaders do not know and cannot realize the value of their restricted share awards until they have spent their respective careers with the Company.
+If, for any reason other than death or disability, a holder of restricted shares leaves the Company, 100% of his or her restricted shares are forfeited.
+This means our key leaders do not know and cannot realize the value of their restricted share awards until they have spent their entire careers with the Company.
 Restricted share awards are subject to significant market, performance, and forfeiture risks.
 During the vesting period, shares of restricted stock include the right to vote and the right to receive dividends.

 The Company began granting restricted shares in 1997.
-As of the record date, 127 of the Company's key leaders, including the NEOs, hold restricted share awards that cliff-vest between 2022 and 2051.
-If, for any reason other than death or disability, a holder of restricted shares leaves the Company, his or her restricted shares are forfeited.
+As of the record date, 137 of the Company's key leaders, including the NEOs, hold restricted share awards that cliff-vest between 2023 and 2054.

-We believe granting long-duration restricted shares balances strategic risk-taking and long-term value creation, creates an ownership culture, and aligns the interests of high-performing leaders with the interests of our shareholders.
+We believe granting restricted shares that vest at retirement age balances strategic risk-taking and long-term value creation, creates an ownership culture, and aligns the interests of high-performing leaders with the interests of our shareholders.
 Additionally, we believe these awards help build a sustainable future by ensuring that our executives make the right long-term business decisions that will survive well past their retirement.

-As it relates to our NEOs, none of their restricted share awards have ever vested.
-On a weighted-average basis, our NEO's respective restricted share awards have been outstanding for approximately 14 years.
-Certain restricted stock awards for our Chairman & CEO begin to vest in October 2022 (at age 82) with additional vesting in 2024 (at age 84), in 2028 (at age 88), and in 2029 (at age 89).
-Restricted stock awards for our President do not begin to vest until 2043 (at age 62).
-This long-term vesting demonstrates the program's distinct nature and the long-term perspective that is at the core of the Company's compensation philosophy, which is unique to Watsco.
+On a weighted-average basis, our NEO's respective restricted share awards have been outstanding for approximately 12 years.
+Unvested restricted stock awards for our Chairman & CEO vest in 2024 (at age 84), 2028 (at age 88) and in 2029 (at age 89).
+Unvested restricted stock awards for our President do not begin to vest until 2043 (at age 62).
+This long-term vesting demonstrates the program's distinct nature and the long-term perspective that is at the core of the Company's unique compensation philosophy.

-This compensation discussion and analysis (referred to as CD&A) explains our executive compensation program for our NEOs listed below.
-It also describes the Compensation Committee's process for making pay decisions in 2021.
+This compensation discussion and analysis (referred to as CD&A) explains the executive compensation program for our NEOs.
+It also describes the Compensation Committee's process for making compensation decisions in 2022.

-Name Title Years at Watsco Albert H. Nahmad Chairman & Chief Executive Officer (CEO) 49 Aaron J. (A.J.)
-Nahmad President 16 Barry S. Logan Executive Vice President, Planning and Strategy & Secretary (EVP) 30 Ana M. Menendez Chief Financial Officer & Treasurer (CFO) 23
+Name Title Years at Watsco Albert H. Nahmad Chairman & Chief Executive Officer (CEO) 50 Aaron J. (A.J.)
+Nahmad President 17 Barry S. Logan Executive Vice President & Secretary (EVP) 31 Ana M. Menendez Chief Financial Officer & Treasurer (CFO) 24

-2021 Business Performance.
+2022 Business Performance.
 Watsco produced another year of record performance.
-As compared to 2020:
+As compared to 2021:

-- Earnings per share increased 54% to a record \$10.78. - Sales increased 24% to a record \$6.3 billion. - Operating income increased 57% to a record \$629 million. - Dividend payments in 2021 increased 10% (our 47th consecutive year of paying dividends).
+- Earnings per share increased 43% to a record \$15.41 (32% on an adjusted basis, excluding a tax benefit of \$1.21 per share from restricted stock vesting).
+Refer to the Appendix. - Sales increased 16% to a record \$7.3 billion. - Operating income increased 32% to a record \$832 million. - Dividend payments in 2022 increased 13% (our 48th consecutive year of paying dividends). - Operating cash flow increased 64% to a record \$572 million.